-- Fees for Schengen visas are in euros, in the third country’s currency or in the currency of the third country where you are living when you apply for your visa.
+- Fees for a Schengen visa are in euros, in the third country’s currency or in the currency of the third country where you are living when you apply for your visa.
 If you pay in your local currency (i.e. not the euro), your fee will be subject to the standard foreign exchange rate for the euro as established by the European Central Bank.
 Please note, after remitting payment, you are entitled to (and should receive) a receipt indicating you have paid your visa fee.

 Are Schengen visa fees all the same?
 Do different types of Schengen visas cost different amounts?

 - The cost for all Schengen visas is the same for every purpose, type, entry number, and duration.
 This means that the Schengen visa fees for a tourist visa for single entry and for multiple entry are the same.
-You will not pay more for multiple entries or longer durations of stay, and one purpose of travel is not more expensive than another – for example, a medical visa costs the same as a business visa.
+You will not pay more for multiple entries or longer durations of stay, and one purpose of travel is not more expensive than another – for example, a medical visa costs the same as a Schengen business visa.

 If my application for a Schengen visa is denied, do I get my money back?

 - Unfortunately, all Schengen visa fees are generally non-refundable.
 This means that if your visa application is denied for whatever reason, or if you withdraw your application after you have already submitted payment, you will not receive a Schengen visa fee refund.
 The following are exceptions to this general rule:

 - If the consulate/embassy through which you applied decides it lacks the competency to issue a decision on your visa.

 - There was a problem with the collection of your requisite biometric data.